kirankigi5/POIS_55/README.md

 - Adiantum is a lightweight and efficient alternative to existing software encryption methods.
 - Adiantum has been included in Android 10 and is expected to be included in future versions of Android.

-### Here are the steps to implement the NH and Poly1305 algorithms according to the paper "Adiantum Encryption Scheme Implementation":

 #### NH Algorithm:

 1. Define the NH constants, which are 4 64-bit unsigned integers.